angarsky/diveintopython/learn/variables/dictionary.md

 Python provides several built-in collection types to store and manipulate data.
-Some of the commonly used collection types in Python are Lists, Tuples, Sets, Dictionaries, Arrays, Deques
+Some of the commonly used collection types in Python are:

+* Lists
+* Tuples
+* Sets
+* Dictionaries
+* Arrays
+* Deques

 There are also other less commonly used collection types in Python, such as namedtuples, default dictionaries, and heaps, which are specialized versions of the basic collection types listed above.